 See Related: Top Free Museums in Paris

 Lourdes is a small town in southern France.
-The Sanctuary of Our Lady of Lourdes is a major place of pilgrimage for Roman Catholics and people who want to pray.
+The Sanctuary of Our Lady of Lourdes is a significant place of pilgrimage for Roman Catholics and people who want to pray.

 She saw a beautiful lady above the trees on February 11, 1858; this was the first of eighteen visions over six weeks.
-In her later life, she became a nun and chaplain at a hospital in Nevers, where she died from tuberculosis at age 35.
+Later, she became a nun and chaplain at a hospital in Nevers, where she died from tuberculosis at age 35.

 The water from this spring has healing properties.
 But there’s no scientific evidence, so it’s best not to get excited about it curing any illnesses!
 But you can still visit!

 Which is the most famous church in Paris?